extremecoder-rgb/my_GO_projects/README.md

 ### 2. SysInfo
 A script to fetch and display system information.

+### 3. Log Parser
+A script to parse and analyze log files.

 ## Getting Started

 Each project has its own directory with specific instructions, dependencies, and documentation.
 Navigate to the project's directory you're interested in to learn more.